Fr0sT-Brutal/awesome-pascal/README.md

 * [SynCrossPlatformJSON](https://github.com/synopse/mORMot/blob/master/CrossPlatform/SynCrossPlatformJSON.pas).
 High speed cross-platform JSON library, using `TJSONVariant` custom variant type for storage and access.

+* [Json Data Objects](https://github.com/ahausladen/JsonDataObjects).
+This Delphi unit contains a JSON parser that supports Delphi 2009-10Seattle and the platforms Win32, Win64 and ARM Android (MacOS and iOS may work).

 ## Language
 *Tools for Pascal and other languages*